NazGulZation/Synapse/README.md

 # Synapse

-Synapse is a web app that enables users to create and train their own Neural Network models with ease.
-The app allows users to upload their own datasets and use them to build their own models quickly and efficiently.
+Synapse is a web application that allows you to create and train a Neural Network model according to the dataset you upload.
+It uses C# .Net Core MVC and accord.net library to provide an easy to use interface and powerful features.

+## Features

+* Upload data sets
+* Create Neural Network models
+* Train Neural Network models
+* Predict Neural Network models.